sivalabs/sivalabs-hugo/content/posts/2015/2015-12-01-jcart-iteration-1.md

   - jcart

 ---
-Now that we have completed the most difficult part (writing Introduction to technical article series is much harder than you think!!), so let&#8217;s start the fun part. **Coding**!!!
+Now that we have completed the most difficult part (writing Introduction to technical article series is much harder than you think!!), so let's start the fun part. **Coding**!!!

 > **Note:** It is going to be a fast paced tutorial.
 Obviously we can't cover every little bit of all the technologies used in our application.
 So I would suggest to explore more on individual technologies like Spring, Thymeleaf on your own.